 Requirements management is the continuous and iterative process enabling stakeholders to collect, document, analyze, prioritize, and agree upon the requirements while managing changes as product development evolves.
-In some industries—such as consumer electronics and medical device—the development and production of a single product involves a multitude of parts, interdisciplinary team collaboration, and adherence to government regulated standards.
-With medical devices, there is less room for error since the consequences may include bodily harm or even death should a product fail.
+In some industries—such as consumer electronics and medical devices—the development and production of a single product involves a multitude of parts, interdisciplinary team collaboration, and adherence to government-regulated standards.
+With medical devices, there is less room for error since the consequences may include bodily harm, or even death should a product fail.

 Whether you deliver complex medical devices or other products, it’s critical to avoid product issues or failures to prevent risks to your customers and ensure their continued satisfaction with your product.
 Consider these six requirements management lessons from recent medical device recalls.

 1. Do your research.
 While the English axiom is “Measure twice, cut once,” the Russian proverb advises: “Measure seven times, cut once.”
 Requirements management often necessitates extensive research up-front, particularly for new products and processes.
 Consider the ongoing case of the Olympus Corporation medical scope that was linked to an infectious outbreak resulting in at least 35 deaths[ii].
 A Seattle judge recently cited Olympus Corporation for failing to disclose internal emails that revealed a prototype of the scope was criticized for not being easy to clean [iii].
 Think of time spent doing research and feasibility studies as a wise investment—one with the possibility of a seven-fold return.